Edward Haskell: Biography

-Curious about all aspects of human nature, there was no topic that did not interest him.
-When other adults would tune out, Haskell would spend time with his young nephews and nieces trying to understand why they were so enthusiastic about the music of this new band, the Beatles.
-He listened attentively while they played the album "Rubber Soul" to him.
-Whether he got it or not, he never let on.

 Haskell employed the leisure afforded him by his good fortune to travel and write a book, Lance — A Novel about Multicultural Men (published in 1941) before resuming his graduate studies, this time at Harvard University and the University of Chicago.
 Although he became a Fellow at University of Chicago in 1940, he never completed his thesis and was not awarded the Ph.D.
 He left Chicago to teach sociology and anthropology at the University of Denver and Brooklyn College.
 In 1948, he left teaching to devote himself full-time to private research.

 Haskell established the Council for Unified Research and Education (C.U.R.E., Inc.) in 1948, a non-profit research organization for the unification of science and education, which he ran until it was dissolved in the mid-1980s.
 Among its members were Harold Cassidy, Willard Quine, Arthur Jensen, and Jere Clark.
 CURE's goal was the synthesis of all knowledge into a single discipline, and they established a body of work called "The Unified Science".
 Haskell was the guiding light of CURE, and the originator of most of its seminal concepts.
 In 1972, Haskell published his Full Circle — The Moral Force of Unified Science.
 This book has been out of print for many years, but is now available online, gratis.
 The greater part of Haskell's work on Unified Science work remains unpublished.